ZT-He/f1tenth-gym-mac-install/README.md

 🌟 F1TENTH Gym Installation Guide (macOS)

-This guide provides step-by-step instructions to install the F1TENTH Gym simulation environment on macOS with Apple Silicon (M1/M2).
-It also includes solutions to common installation errors.
+This guide provides step-by-step instructions to install the F1TENTH Gym simulation environment on macOS based on the instruction from: https://github.com/f1tenth/f1tenth_gym.
+It also includes solutions to some common installation errors.

+You can also use Docker for the installation.
+However, please keep in mind that an **_Nvidia GPU_** is required for the Docker setup.

 ✅ Prerequisites

-macOS with M1/M2 chip

 Homebrew installed